 The Benefits involved for ECBC Compliant Buildings are:

 - Lower costs through energy savings

 - Use of energy efficient equipment.

 - Better use of Natural Resources

-The ECBC-R aims at limiting heat gains/loss from building envelope and for ensuring adequate natural ventilation and day lighting.
+The ECBC-R aims at limiting heat gains/loss from building envelopes and for ensuring adequate natural ventilation and daylighting.
 To limit the heat gain/loss from the building envelope, the code specifies:

 - Maximum value of Residential Envelope Transmittance Value (RETV) for building envelope (except roof) applicable for four climate zones, viz.
 Composite Climate, Hot-Dry Climate, Warm-humid Climate and Temperate Climate.